 Indian applicants to be now on waitlist for EB-5 visa.
 This is a US visa for indian who want to invest capital into a project in US.
-The EB-5 program requires an investment of at least $500,000, but does not require special skills or degrees.
+The EB-5 program requires an investment of at least $900,000 ( according to the new rules since November 2019), but does not require special skills or degrees.
 After the first two years of investing plus any country quota-related delays, an EB-5 visa holder can petition for removal of conditions, by providing proof that they’ve invested in a project that created at least 10 jobs.

 Indian applications for the EB-5 “investor” visa have skyrocketed over the last couple of years, so much so that the State Department has now announced that Indian applicants will be placed on a waiting list.
 Yet even with a delay, the EB-5 visa remains one of the fastest and route to Green Card for Indian nationals.

 Each year, 10,000 EB-5 visas are made available for individuals and families who are able to invest $500,000 (increase to $900,000 now) with a Regional Center in the United States.
 Since no country is allowed more than seven percent of the total, there is a cap of 700 visas per country per year.
 The Regional Center uses the investment to fund real-estate projects that create and sustain at least ten full-time American jobs.

 Until very recently, EB-5 visa issuance to Indians were nowhere near the annual cap.
 In 2013, only 35 EB-5 visas were issued to Indian nationals, and by 2017 only 111 visas were issued.
 It was only in 2018 that this jumped significantly to 400 visas, and it was not until this year that EB-5 visa issuances to Indian nationals passed the 700 mark for the first time.